Smoking Fish

 Lithuanian smokehouse with an outside smoke generator.

-It had been established that meats dried best when the temperatures were somewhere between 50-60° F (10-15° C) and although the temperature of the smoke leaving the firebox was higher, it would be just right by the time it made contact with meat.
-Whole logs of wood were burnt, wood shavings and sawdust were used to control the fire.
+It had been established that meats dried best when the temperatures were somewhere between 50-60° F (10-15° C), and although the temperature of the smoke leaving the firebox was higher, it would be just right by the time it made contact with meat.
+Whole logs of wood were burnt, and wood shavings and sawdust were used to control the fire.
 The fire was allowed to die out as people went to sleep.
-The meats hung through the night and the fire was re-started again.
+The meats hung through the night, and the fire was re-started again.
 So, when you see an old recipe saying that ham or sausage was smoked for 2 weeks, well, it really was not, as it probably received continuous smoke for about 1/2 of the time.
-Those meats were not cooked, they were dried and could be considered fermented products.
-There is little difference about Italian salami, Hungarian salami or Polish Cold Smoked Sausage.
+Those meats were not cooked; they were dried and could be considered fermented products.
+There is little difference between Italian salami, Hungarian salami, or Polish Cold Smoked Sausage.

-Italian salami was dried without smoke and Hungarian salami or Polish sausage were dried with cold smoke.
+Italian salami was dried without smoke, and Hungarian salami and Polish sausage were dried with cold smoke.
 Italians and Spaniards were blessed with a climate that provided cool prevailing winds at right temperatures.
 There was no need to burn wood to warm up the drying chambers.
-As a result products did not acquire smoky flavor.
-For this reason people in Mediterranean basin are not particularly fond of smoked products, and people in Germany, Poland, Russia, Lithuania love them, but don’t generally like uncooked air dried products.
-The majority of all processed meat products in Northern Europe are of smoked variety.
+As a result, the products did not acquire a smoky flavor.
+People in the Mediterranean basin are not particularly fond of smoked products, but people in Germany, Poland, Russia, and Lithuania love them.
+The majority of all processed meat products in Northern Europe are of the smoked variety.

-All Polish, German, Russian or Lithuanian technology books about smoking agree that cold smoke should be applied below 72° F (22° C).
-Occasionally a book calls for 77° F (25° C).
-Old German books specify temperature of cold smoke as 64° F (18° C) or lower.
-Any recipe that calls for cold smoke higher than 85° F (30° C) makes little sense, as at this temperature proteins coagulate and the texture of the meat changes.
+All Polish, German, Russian, or Lithuanian technology books about smoking agree that cold smoke should be applied below 72° F (22° C).
+Occasionally, a book calls for 77° F (25° C).
+Old German books specify the temperature of cold smoke as 64° F (18° C) or lower.
+Any recipe that calls for cold smoke higher than 85° F (30° C) makes little sense, as above this temperature, proteins coagulate and the texture of the meat changes.
 The meat gets cooked.
-The surface area will harden preventing moisture removal and the product will rot inside.
-This hardened ring will also slow down smoke penetration.
+The surface area will harden, preventing moisture removal, and the product will rot inside.
+This hardened ring will also inhibit smoke penetration.

 To summarize, the purpose of cold smoking was to dry meats.
-The product was drying out and the smoke happened to be there.
-Preservation was on people’s mind and not creating cold smoked flavor.
+The product was drying out, and the smoke happened to be there.
+Preservation was on people’s minds and not creating cold smoked flavor.

 Smokehouse for Cold Smoking

-There is less expectation from a smoker which is dedicated for cold smoking only.
-A cold smoking unit has no need for high temperatures and that is why its design is so simple.
+There is less expectation from a smoker which is dedicated to cold smoking only.
+A cold smoking unit has no need for high temperatures, so its design is simple.
 The outside conditions are a deciding factor whether cold smoke can be produced.
-In many areas you cannot produce cold smoke in the summer, unless the steps are taken to cool it.
-You can produce cold smoke in tropical regions in winter months at night time, but keep in mind that the humidity will be high.
-Humidity meters are inexpensive so get one.
-Any enclosure such as carton box, drum barrel, wooden box is suitable as long as the flames will not make direct contact with fish.
-The traditional solution is to have a free standing fire pit which is connected to the smoking box by a pipe or underground channel.
+In many areas, you cannot produce cold smoke in the summer unless steps are taken to cool it.
+You can produce cold smoke in tropical regions in the winter months at night time, but keep in mind that the humidity will be high.
+Any enclosure, such as a carton box, drum barrel, or wooden box, is suitable as long as the flames do not make direct contact with the fish. /p>

 Early Commercial Fish Smokehouses

 Meats and sausages were smoked by butchers in small smokehouses.
 Small smokehouses could hardly cope with the demand of the fishing industry.
-First industrial type smokehouses appeared in England and were specifically dedicated to smoking fish.
-As the electricity was not invented yet, the units were designed for cold smoking.
-Often entire buildings were converted into smokehouses, where the basement served as the smoke generator and the fish were placed on the first, 2nd or 3rd level.
+The first industrial-type smokehouses appeared in England and were specifically dedicated to smoking fish.
+Since electricity was not invented yet, the units were designed for cold smoking.
+Often, entire buildings were converted into smokehouses, where the basement served as the smoke generator and the fish were placed on the first, 2nd, or 3rd level.
+They can be seen here.

 As technology evolved, the brick and cinder block smokehouses were replaced with insulated stainless steel units.
-Electrical blowers and metal ducts were supplying smoke and the rotating dampers distributed heat precisely to all areas of the smokehouse.
+Electrical blowers and metal ducts supplied smoke, and the rotating dampers distributed heat precisely to all areas of the smokehouse.
 This second generation of smokehouses was called the batch oven type.
-In batch smokehouses, the meat is hung on smoke sticks or placed on stationary racks for the entire smoking process.
-Then came smokehouses where meat traveled through the various zones (smoking, heating, chilling) within the smokehouse.
+In batch smokehouses, the meat was hung on smokesticks or placed on stationary racks for the entire smoking process.
+Then came smokehouses, where meat traveled through the various zones (smoking, heating, chilling) within the smokehouse.
 The product was packaged and stored or shipped.

-Hot smoked products traditional in the UK probably originated in Germany and Holland, where mainly fatty fish were processed in small brick kilns capable of reaching a high temperature and retaining the heat; hardwood logs damped with wet sawdust gave a lot of heat and intense smoke.
-The heat and humidity gave a cooked product that had a golden brown color and a silky sheen on the skin.
+The technique of hot smoking fish probably originated in Germany and Holland, where mainly fatty fish were processed in small brick kilns capable of reaching a high temperature and retaining the heat.
+Hardwood logs damped with wet sawdust produced a lot of heat, humidity, and intense smoke.
+This heat and humidity gave a cooked product that golden brown color and a silky sheen on the skin.

 Torry Kiln Smokehouse